The challenges facing today’s CISOs have never been greater.

 Anjuna’s made the move to secure enclaves fast and simple.
 No recoding or recompilation of applications is required, and there’s no need to use an SDK.
 Within just a few minutes, a secure enclave is established—without changes to applications or operations.
 Workloads can be executed across any enclave platform without modification.

-Anjuna supports Intel and AMD platforms today and will shortly add support for Amazon Nitro Enclaves.
+Anjuna supports Intel, AMD and AWS Nitro Enclaves platforms.
 Anjuna Enterprise Enclaves run on Microsoft’s Azure confidential computing, with Azure Kubernetes Services (AKS), and integrated with Azure Key-Vault.

 Anjuna Enterprise Enclaves support high availability and disaster recovery scenarios.
 Anjuna also offer options to protect security and business continuity by integrating with existing key management solutions.